MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/connect-azure-data-lake-storage-for-dataflow.md

 - A PowerApps environment.
 Any PowerApps plan will allow you to create dataflows with Azure Data Lake Storage Gen2 as a destination.
 You will need to be authorized in the environment as a maker.
 - An Azure subscription.
 You need an Azure subscription to use Azure Data Lake Storage Gen2.
 - A resource group.
 Use a resource group you already have, or you can create a new one.
-- An Azure Storage account.
+- An Azure storage account.
 The storage account must have the Data Lake Storage Gen2 feature enabled.

 > [!TIP]
 > If you don't have an Azure subscription, [create a free trial account](https://azure.microsoft.com/free/) before you begin.